zio/zio-config/docs/read/index.md

 ## Either Types (orElseEither)

-For instance, if We are ok accepting either a token or username, then our target type should be `Either[String, String]`.
+For instance, if we are ok accepting either a token or username, then our target type should be `Either[String, String]`.
 In this case, We can use `orElseEither` or `<+>`.

 ```scala